 In 1988 I married fellow New Yorker cartoonist, Liza Donnelly.
 We and our two children live in New York.
 For a nearly complete list of books including my work (the list doesn't include work reprinted in textbooks and the like) please go to the Library section of this site.

 In August of 2007 I began Ink Spill, dedicated to news of New Yorker Cartoonists, past and present.
-Ink Spill is comprised of five sections: News & Events, The New Yorker Cartoonists A-Z (a listing of bare bone bios of all cartoonists who have contributed to the magazine), Links, Posted Notes (essays on New Yorker cartoonists), and From the Attic (artifacts related to New Yorker cartoons/cartoonists).
-A sixth section, Library, is in the works.
+Ink Spill is comprised of six sections: News & Events, The New Yorker Cartoonists A-Z (a listing of bare bone bios of all cartoonists who have contributed to the magazine), Links, Posted Notes (essays on New Yorker cartoonists), From the Attic (artifacts related to New Yorker cartoons/cartoonists) and The New Yorker Cartoonists Library.

 Below is something I call Cartoonography, a series of 20 autobiographical drawings that appeared in February of 2008 on the New Yorker's website along with a number of 28 written pieces.
 The written pieces remain on the New Yorker site, but Cartoonography can now only be seen here.
 It chronicles my journey to becoming a New Yorker cartoonist.